Green Ribbon Schools

 September: OSPI launches application.

-February 1: OSPI submits state finalists to US-ED.
+February 1: OSPI submits state finalists to ED.

 2015 US ED Green Ribbon Schools Awardee, Discovery Elementary, outlines their path to minimizing waste in their school.